-Whether you’re simply wandering the streets or gazing at the sleek, stylish fashionistas in town, you’ll get a first-hand glimpse of where many of the world’s fashion trends begin; Milan Fashion week is all about the prêt-à-porter, or ready-to-wear, styles.
+Whether you've just stepped off the train at Milano Centrale, simply wandering the streets or gazing at the sleek, stylish fashionistas in town, you’ll get a first-hand glimpse of where many of the world’s fashion trends begin.
+Milan Fashion week is all about the prêt-à-porter, or ready-to-wear, styles.

 A brief history of Milan fashion

 With a fashion industry specializing in luxury goods dating back to the middle ages, the city of Milan, Italy has a well-earned reputation as one of the most stylish cities in the world.
 Historically, Milan developed a name for high-quality textiles and tailoring.
 During the 19th Century, the Milanese began adapting Parisian styles to fit local tastes, which generally tended to be simpler and more conservative than their French counterparts.

 In the 20th Century, Milan continued to grow as an international trendsetter for the latest fashions, with a number of big designers making the city their home.
 Milan fashion trends became popular for their simplicity and elegance… and for being more affordable than the fashion emerging from Paris and Florence.

 Milan Fashion Week was born in 1958, with the establishment of the National Chamber for Italian Fashion (or Camera Nazionale della Moda Italiana).
 This organization serves as the regulating body for Italian fashion, and also the organizer of most Milan shows during Fashion week.
 Of course, there are always exceptions — Dolce & Gabbana and Gucci organize their shows independently from the Chamber.

 Milan Fashion Week dates